TheRenato/Studynomics-App/README.md

-# Studynomic
+# Studynomics-App
 ## Dev: Renato Opazo Salgado
-For the course 1DV430 in Linnaeus University.
+For the course 1DV430 at Linnaeus University.

 I build an android application written in Kotlin.
 This app was a try off making it mvvm before I participated in the mvc course 1DV607 - Object Oriented Analysis and Design at Linnaeus University.

+Will continue this application base functions as a webapp in another repo.

 ### Background